Kubernetes Networking Definition

 Avi Networks provides a container services fabric with a centralized control plane and distributed proxies:

-Avi Controller: A central control, management and analytics plane that communicates with the Kubernetes master node.
+Avi Controller: A central control, management and analytics plane that communicates with the Kubernetes primary node.
 The Avi Controller includes two sub-components called Avi Kubernetes Operator (AKO) and Avi Multi-Cloud Kubernetes Operator (AMKO), which orchestrate all interactions with the Kube-controller-manager.
 AKO is used for ingress services in each Kubenetes cluster and AMKO is used in the context of multiple clusters, sites, or across clouds The Avi Controller deploys and manages the lifecycle of data plane proxies, configures services and aggregates telemetry analytics from the Avi Service Engines.

 Find out more about how Avi’s cloud-native approach for traffic management and application networking services can assist your organization’s Kubernetes adoption here.